 Her main political objectives are the fight against hunger, poverty, and social exclusion both within and outside the EU.
 As a former member of the Development Committee, she was the European Parliament’s rapporteur on food security challenges in developing countries and her parliamentary work was in particular dedicated to achieving food and nutrition security.
 Ms Zimmer works for social fundamental rights and standards such as a minimum income, a minimum wage, the right to decent housing and energy provision.

-In December 2016, the group’s MEPs also selected four Deputy Presidents: Tania González Peñas and Marina Albiol (Spain) – on a shared post arrangement – , Dennis de Jong (Netherlands), Neoklis Sylikiotis (Cyprus) and Patrick Le Hyaric (France)
+The group’s MEPs also has four Deputy Presidents: Paloma Lopez (Spain), Dennis de Jong (Netherlands), Neoklis Sylikiotis (Cyprus) and Patrick Le Hyaric (France)